 - Valid 14 days

-- Unlimited calls in Europe
+- Unlimited calls/sms in Europe and UK

 - 120 minutes worldwide